Is Protein Draining Your Energy?

 2. Hemp Seeds

 Ditch those gross whey and casein protein powders and grab a hemp smoothie instead.
-These tiny Superfood seeds are one of the most nutritionally complete foods in the world, giving you a healthy dose of 9 essential amino acids.
-Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your life in hemp seeds.
+These tiny Superfood seeds are one of the most nutritionally complete foods in the world, providing all of the essential amino acids your body needs to get from food.
+Sprinkle them on soups, salads, smoothie bowls, your bed… Like, literally just coat your entire life in hemp seeds.

 3. Raw Nuts